asavanur/asavanur.github.io/_posts/2026-03-05-paying_people_in_beer.md

 layout: post
 ---

 We'll now take a detour into Ancient Egypt, at around the same time.
-The Ancient Egyptians also had a high level of science and math, though more is known about the Babylonians. <!-- more--> Documents are more scarce given that they were written on papyrus, which is of course much more fragile than a clay tablet.
+The Ancient Egyptians also had a high level of science and math, though more is known about the Babylonians. <!--more--> Documents are more scarce given that they were written on papyrus, which is of course much more fragile than a clay tablet.

 To create their massive pyramids and other structures, the Egyptians needed to gather a large amount of workers.
 This naturally led to the problems of how to distribute food and payment.
 Smaller-scale problems of distribution arose in temples and other such organizations.